tetrapod00/godot-docs/tutorials/ui/gui_theme_type_variations.rst

 -------------------------

-To create a type variation open the theme editor, then click the plus icon next to the **Type** dropdown on the right side of the editor.
-Type in what you want to name your theme type variation in the text box, then click **Add Type**.
+To create a type variation open the theme editor, then click the plus icon next to the :btn:`Type` dropdown on the right side of the editor.
+Type in what you want to name your theme type variation in the text box, then click :btn:`Add Type`.

-Below the **Type** dropdown are the property tabs.
+Below the :btn:`Type` dropdown are the property tabs.
 Switch to the tab with a wrench and screwdriver icon.

 .. figure:: img/base_type.png
    :align: center

-Click on the plus icon next to the **Base Type** field.
+Click on the plus icon next to the :field:`Base Type` field.
 You can select the base type there, which would typically be the name of a control node class (e.g., ``Button``, ``Label``, etc).
 Type variations can also chain and extend other type variations.
 This works in the same way control nodes inherit styling of their base class.
 For example, ``CheckButton``